tymbalodeon/tsundeoku/README.md

 the beets library.

 Metadata can also be changed to suit the user's preferences.
-For example, there are rules to strip bracketed years (in the format: "[YYYY]") from album fields, to expand abbreviations (such as "Rec.s" to "Recordings"), and to strip bracketed instrument indications (in the format: "[solo \<instrument\>]").
+For example, there are rules to alter common metadata formats that may not be to every user's liking--to strip bracketed years (in the format: "[YYYY]") from album fields, to expand abbreviations (such as "Rec.s" to "Recordings"), and to strip bracketed instrument indications (in the format: "[solo \<instrument\>]") from artist fields.
 Run `musicbros update-metadata --help` to see all update rules.

 # Installation